dawgfish/calm/docs/lab2/calm_workshop_lab2.rst

 This is a **Calm Macro**.
 What this does it get the IP address from the \ **MySQL** server and replaces that in this script.
 With that it doesn’t matter what IP the DB comes up with, the PHP server will always know where it’s DB is.
-There are many more native macros ­ a full list will be available in documentation at launch!
+There are many more native macros - a full list will be available in documentation at launch!

-Fill­in the uninstall script with the same basic exit as before:
+Fill in the uninstall script with the same basic exit as before:

 .. code-block:: bash